GPA

 The Exit 8 implements that "rules change as you go down" myth as a modern anomaly game.
 No monster jump — broken spatial logicis the event.
 J-horror's everyday underside meets Backrooms-style net horror on one line.

-What makes it work — the despair of reset to Exit 0
+What makes it work — the psychological cost of reset to Exit 0

 Walk past an anomaly and you return to Exit 0.
 Clear only normal sections until Exit 8 opens.
 Runs are short, but one wrong call wipes progress.

-Tension differs from jump-scare horror.
+The stress differs from jump-scare horror.
 "Is it safe to go forward?"
 "Was that corner the same?" — you cannot afford to be wrong.
 Finding an anomaly hits hard; you want to walk again.
-The catchcopy's "addictive" loop lives here.
+The marketing line's "addictive" loop lives here — progress you can almost touch, then lose in an instant.

 You only walk — so looking becomes the game